NaoDevils/NaoKernel/README.md

         <td>Gradient of the contrast adjustment curve from 0.5 (16) to 2.0 (64)</td>
     </tr>
     <tr>
-        <td>*NEW* do an automatic white balance</td>
+        <td>NEW<br/>do an automatic white balance</td>
         <td>V4L2_CID_DO_WHITE_BALANCE</td>
         <td>min 0: max: 1<br/>default: 0</td>
         <td>Does an automatic white balance.
-The new white balance can be read from the white balance temperature.<br/>This ioctl is a button, thus it will always return 0! *Be aware* that Aldebaran uses this ioctl for the white balance temperature.</td>
+The new white balance can be read from the white balance temperature.<br/>This ioctl is a button, thus it will always return 0! **Be aware** that Aldebaran uses this ioctl for the white balance temperature.</td>
     </tr>
     <tr>
         <td>exposure time</td>